Thumpoly: Thumpoly Church Feast

 The parish of Thumpoly is renowned for its beautifully constructed church, called after St. Thomas and also dedicated to the Blessed Virgin Mary.
 The Annual Confraternity feast which lasts for 19 days (November 27 to December 15), is that of the Immaculate Conception, celebrated on 8 December every year.
 The statue of 'Our Lady' of Immaculate Conception in the church is called 'Kappalottakkari Amma' or 'the mother who came by ship.

 Sites of interest

 The landmark of the place is a 500-year-old church called St. Thomas Church, which was built by Portuguese.
-The architectural style of Thumpoli church is a Indo - Portuguese Baroque style.
+The architectural style of Thumpoli church is an Indo-Portuguese Baroque style.

 Thirthassery temple is another important monument in Thumpoly.
 The typical Kerala architectural beauty can be seen this small temple.

 Thumpoly is connected by road and rail.
 The beach at Thumpoly is a major tourist attraction.

 Coir handicrafts is a major cottage industry of the area.